 - Can you earn a high GPA as a science major?
 Remember that you'll need a very high GPA to be a strong candidate for medical school - a 3.5 or higher.
 When you look at the list of coursework required of a major, can you envision yourself getting mostly A's in the courses?

 There are two common mistakes that you should avoid when choosing a major:

 - No matter how interesting or convenient a major is, do not choose it if it is too difficult for you.
-You may be fascinated with biotechnology, but if you are getting B's in all your classes, it may not be the best choice for you.
+You may be fascinated with molecular & biomedical biology, but if you are getting B's in all your classes, it may not be the best choice for you.
 You still need a GPA high enough to get into medical school and admissions committees will not cut you slack just because you majored in something difficult.
 This is a good time to remind you that there is a connection between choosing a major you love and higher GPA's.

 - The other mistake to avoid in choosing a major is doing so simply because it is easy or convenient.
 College is a unique time in your life where you can explore various academic interests.
 It is a time to challenge yourself and figure out what you really enjoy learning.
 Be sure to choose a major you love, regardless of whether you get into medical school; you might not.